sparisi/gym_gridworlds/README.md

 ```

 > The true state is always passed with the `info` dictionary as `info["state"]`,
 to retrieve it even when wrappers are used.
+It is never corrupted by
+`observation_noise`, so it is the true position of the agent even when the
-This makes debugging easier (e.g., it
+observation is not.
+This makes debugging easier (e.g., it is possible to count
-is possible to count state visits even when RGB wrappers are used).
+state visits even when RGB wrappers are used).

 The observation can be transformed to better fit function approximation (e.g., if you use DQN)
 using wrappers from [observation_wrappers.py](gym_gridworlds/observation_wrappers.py).
 For example